-Contains additional kernel parameters that are used when booting from a SCSI device (see "Booting from a SCSI device" on page 84 and "Booting from DASD, tape, or SCSI" on page 87).
+Contains additional kernel parameters that are used when booting from a SCSI device (see "Booting from a SCSI device" on page 86 and "Booting from DASD" on page 89).
 A leading equal sign (=) indicates that the existing kernel parameters used by the boot configuration were ignored and the kernel parameters of the scp_data attribute where the only kernel parameters used for booting Linux.

 '''

+/

 cat /sys/firmware/ipl/scp_data

 noresume

 '''